Capsanthin

 Capsanthin is a natural red dye of the xanthophyll class of carotenoids.
 As a food coloring, it has the E number E160c(i).
 Capsanthin is the main carotenoid in the Capsicum annuum species of plants including red bell pepper, New Mexico chile, and cayenne peppers (Capsicum annuum) and a component of paprika oleoresin.
 Capsanthin is also found in some species of lily.
-Among other carotenoids, capsanthin is considered to have the greatest antioxidant capacity due to the presence of eleven conjugated double bonds, a conjugated keto group, and a cyclopentane ring.
+Of all carotenoids, capsanthin is considered to have the greatest antioxidant capacity due to the presence of eleven conjugated double bonds, a conjugated keto group, and a cyclopentane ring.

-Health benefits
+Research

-Xanthophyllic carotenoids like beta-carotene, lutein, and zeaxanthin have often been touted for their ability to help eye functionality.
-Capsanthin is also able to support eye health and recent research has revealed its unique ability to help maintain intraocular pressure within a healthy range.
+Xanthophyllic carotenoids such as β-carotene, lutein, and zeaxanthin have often been touted for their ability to help eye functionality.
+Capsanthin may also be able to support eye health and recent research has revealed its potential to help maintain intraocular pressure within a healthy range.
 A clinical study on Wistar rats explored this effect over the course of 28 days.
 The rats were induced with higher intraocular pressure and then either given a placebo or capsanthin.
 At the end of the trial, rats that consumed capsanthin had normalized their eye pressure comparable to the control group that had normal pressure levels.

-Because capsanthin's health benefits have only been discovered recently, the availability of purchasing the ingredient within a dietary supplement is still quite limited.
-It is currently only supplied by Unibar Corporation as CapsiClear and can be found within two supplements: "Health Thru Nutrition: Capsanthin" and "DouleuRx CapsiClear".